JoshuaWierenga/Nord-Spotify/README.md

 # 📦 Archiving this theme repo due to time constraints.
 Feel free to fork and continue the development! 🍴
+Possibly supported?
+Depends on what breaks and if I can get fix the sidebars for at least Spotify 1.2.14 to 1.2.17.
+Does work through at least Spicetify 2.30.0 now.

+<br>Original readme follows:
 # Nord (with Dynamic Theming)

 Nord Themed Spotify